Pure non-Markovian evolutions: Discussion

-We saw that PNM evolutions have non-Markovianity measures that cannot be smaller than the associated NNM evolutions in Section \ref{measures}.
-Moreover, we gave conditions under which PNM evolutions have strictly larger non-Markovianity measures connected with the flux of state distinguishability.
+We saw that PNM evolutions have non-Markovianity measures that cannot be smaller than the associated NNM evolutions in Section~\ref{measures}.
+Moreover, we gave conditions under which PNM evolutions have strictly larger distinguishability measures.
 Understanding in which other cases and to what extent this strict inequality can be obtained with other information quantifiers and other non-Markovianity measures is interesting.

-Finally, another interesting topic would be to understand whether the extraction of the PNM core can lead to the activation of some non-Markovian phenomena, such as we discussed in the context of correlation backflows.